In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Hypertension: Worsening or difficult-to-control high blood pressure.

-Changes in Urination: Increased frequency, particularly at night (nocturia), reduced urine output, or hematuria.
+Changes in urination: Increased frequency, particularly at night (nocturia), reduced urine output, or haematuria.

-Pruritus: Itchy skin, often due to buildup of urea and other toxins.
+Pruritus: Itchy skin, perhaps related to buildup of urea and other toxins.

 Other symptoms: Restless legs.